XerxesDGreat/i-josh.com/content/childrens-discovery-museum.md

 Category: Family
 Author: Josh Wickham
 Tags: photo, Cora, outing
+FBDescription: Cora and I went on an outing to the Children's Discovery Museum to while away a rainy day

 What's the best thing to do on a rainy day?
 Okay, what's the next best thing on a rainy day, besides "stay at home and